Yusreen/Ticket-Sale-using-Semaphore/README.md

 # Ticket-Sale-using-Semaphore
 Ps.
-I found this questiOn online.
+I found this question online.
 A very simple example of a critical section that is protected by a semaphore lock.
 There is a global variable numTickets which tracks the number of tickets remaining to sell.
 We will create many threads that all